maci1011/MaciAdminBundle/README.md

                     list: ['_preview', 'name', 'type'] # columns in list views, default is [] (= all fields)
                     relations:
                         items:
+                            # label and list are inherited from the 'entity map'
                             label: 'Image Items' #example
                             list: []
-                            config: # -relation- config, inherited from the -section- config:
+                            config: # -relation- config, inherited from the -entity- config:
                                 enabled: true
                                 roles: []
                                 sortable: false # if true, in this example allow to sort the 'media items' of an 'album'